Uberspace/dino/doc/setup_pip.rst

   # a place for dino to drop internal data; must be writeable by dino and
   # not publicly acccessible
   DINO_BASE_DIR=/opt/dino
+  # make use of the X-Forwarded-Host/Proto headers in nginx config
+  TRUST_PROXY=True
   # the database to use, defaults to SQLite within BASE_DIR.
 Specify any URL
   # listed here: https://github.com/kennethreitz/dj-database-url#url-schema
   #DINO_DB_URL=